 I recall working with two boys on their reading comprehension.
 One of the boys noticed one of the keys to success that I had posted on the wall above me.
 He asked me what the key meant.
 The key had the words, "You are Awesome!" on it.
 I asked him if he was awesome.
 He shrunk back and sheepishly said, "No I don't think so."
 The other boy who was with him also said that he, himself was definitely not awesome.
 I was so surprised by not only their words but their body language as both boys became so much smaller.

-As soon as mom showed up, things went back to being small and they saying that they weren't awesome.
+As soon as mom showed up, the boys went back to being small and they saying that they weren't awesome.
 Interesting huh?

 Empowered Parent Challenge- If you haven't been comfortable acknowledging your gifts and the ways that you are awesome, start now by commenting below one (or more if you are up to the challenge) gift that you be that is awesome.
 Share it and allow this community to contribute to your awareness of your gifts.
 You may also want to share how your kids are awesome and let them see that you posted it.
 The challenge is on...